GET [Entity] JSON Response

 All the Get /Entities/ endpoints, for example Get /Releases/, support query string filters.

-When listing values for IsWithin, do not put a space between the commas or only the first value will be returned.
+For example, when listing values for IsWithin, do not put a space between the commas or only the first value will be returned.
 For example, if “value”: “Change 1,Change 2,Change 3”, in the example below was written “value”: “Change 1, Change 2, Change 3”, only Change 1 would be returned.

 {